Azure/dotnet-template-azure-iot-edge-module/README.md

 ```
 dotnet new -i <path_to_/dotnet-template-azure-iot-edge-module/CSharp>
 ```
-You could find our template with shortname *aziotedgemodulegen* in the third line from the output:
+You could find our template with short name *aziotedgemodulegen* in the third line from the output:

 ```
 Templates                                         Short Name              Language          Tags